-- Enter site name and click “Begin Scan.”
+Enter the site name and click “Begin Scan.”

-- It will take few seconds, and you will notice scan status is completed.
+It will take a few seconds, and you will notice the scan status is completed.
 Click continue setup

-By changing name server, you route your website traffic to go through Cloudflare network.
-Once name server is updated, click continue.
+route your website traffic to go through the Cloudflare network.
+Once the name server is updated, click continue.

-This concludes site is ready to take full advantage of Cloudflare which includes free SSL.
+This concludes site is ready to take full advantage of Cloudflare, which includes

 I assume you are still logged into Cloudflare

-With above settings, all the requests with “HTTP” will be redirected to “HTTPS.”
+With the above settings, all the requests with “HTTP” will be redirected to “HTTPS.”

-Cloudflare solution is probably one of the easiest one in FREE.
+Cloudflare solution is probably one of the easiest ones.

 The following needs to be done.